-For the exercise ending November 30, 2023, the Board of Directors Compensation's Committee was composed of Sarah Prichard (Chair), Stephen A. Jarislowsky (until November 23, 2023), G. Douglas Goodfellow, and Alain Côté.
-Of the Compensation and Human Resources Committee members, Sarah Prichard, Stephen A. Jarislowsky and Alain Côté are independent directors and have extensive executive compensation experience to aid them in the performance of their duties.
-Dr. Prichard has held executive positions in several Universities and companies.
-Mr. Jarislowsky is a cofounder of the Canadian Coalition for Good Governance and the Institut de Gouvernance du Québec.
+For the exercise ending November 30, 2024, the Board of Director's Compensation and Human Resources Committee was composed of Sarah Prichard (Chair), G. Douglas Goodfellow, and Alain Côté.
+Of the Compensation and Human Resources Committee members, Sarah Prichard and Alain Côté are independent directors and have extensive executive compensation experience to aid them in the performance of their duties.
+Ms. Prichard has held executive positions in several Universities and companies.
 Mr. Côté has assumed many responsibilities as an audit partner at Deloitte.
 This experience enables the committee to make decisions on the suitability of the Corporation's compensation policies and practices.